About Zoe

 -Rebecca, ACVI Participant

-Her academic background includes a Bachelor of Music in Jazz Studies (Vocal Performance) from St. Francis Xavier University and a Master of Music in Jazz Composition from Birmingham City University (UK).
-She has pursued further specialized training in vocal pedagogy through Somatic Voicework™ (The LoVetri Method) at Baldwin Wallace University, and in Acoustic Vocal Pedagogy through the Embodied Music Lab at the University of Michigan.
-Zoe is also an active member of the National Association of Teachers of Singing.
+Zoe holds a Bachelor of Music in Jazz Studies (Vocal Performance) from St. Francis Xavier University and a Master of Music in Jazz Composition from Birmingham City University (UK).
+She has completed advanced training in Somatic Voicework™ (The LoVetri Method) at Baldwin Wallace University and Acoustic Vocal Pedagogy through the Embodied Music Lab at the University of Michigan.
+She is an active member of the National Association of Teachers of Singing.